John Rooney (sportscaster): National work

 Rooney worked for CBS Radio from 1984 to 2003, nationally broadcasting various sports events, including Major League Baseball, the National Football League, college football, and college basketball.
 He called Saturday baseball telecasts for Fox Sports from 1996 to 1998, and postseason Division Series games for ESPN Radio in 2003 and 2004, as well as NFL games on the Sports USA Radio Network.
+Rooney has worked 20 MLB All Star Games on National Radio and called 19 NCAA Tournaments on the National Radio Network, including 10 National Championship Games.
+Over the years Rooney has been an announcer on various college basketball telecasts including the Big 10, Conference USA, Big East and has been the Voice of the Missouri Valley Conference telecasts.
+He has broadcast College Football Bowl Games including the Cotton, Orange, Fiesta, Sun, Independence and Capital One Bowls.
 In 2004, he was inducted into the Missouri Sports Hall of Fame.

 Catchphrases

 Rooney punctuates team victories with a catchphrase: "That's a Redbirds/White Sox winner!"
 His signature home run call is "It's a goner!".
 When the leadoff batter is due up first in later innings, he says "Top of the order to you".